fsharp/fslang-design/RFCs/FS-1009-mutually-referential-types-and-modules-single-scope.md

 ### Alternative: Optionally allow complete mutual recursion across all files in an assembly

 One option for F# is to optionally allow complete mutual reference throughout an assembly.
+For example, one could imagine a variation on this proposal that used a command-line switch to turn on mutual reference across all files in an assembly:

+    fsc.exe /mutrec:on ....

-For example, one could imagine a variation on this proposal that used either a command-line switch to turn on mutual reference across all files in an assembly, or required an explicit declaration on each and every file in an assembly that indicated the contents of each file were recursive in an "open" way:
+Alternatively (or together with this), you could imagine requiring an explicit declaration on each and every file in an assembly that indicated the contents of each file were recursive in an "open" way:

 ```fsharp